 - Make Marinade by mixing garam masala, ginger, garlic, red chili powder, turmeric, mint leaves, half of the chopped cilantro, lemon juice, yogurt and salt.
 Add chicken and coat evenly with the marinade.
 Keep in the refrigerator for 2-3 hours

-- After about 2-1/2 hours, turn Instant Pot to Saute(Hi) mode and add 1 tbsp of ghee.
+- After about 2-½ hours, turn Instant Pot to Saute(Hi) mode and add half of the ghee.
 Add thinly sliced onions, cook stirring frequently for 10 to 12 mins or until the onions are golden brown and caramelized.
-Take out half of the onion and keep aside for garnishing the biryani.
+Take out half of the onion and keep it aside for garnishing the biryani.

-- Add remaining 1 tbsp of ghee to the IP with half of the caramelized onions already in the pot.
+- Add remaining to the Instant Pot with half of the caramelized onions already in the pot.
 For extra spicy Biryani add sliced jalapeno.
 Add bay leaves and marinated chicken.
 Mix well and deglaze the pot with the liquids from the marinade.
 The deglazing step is important and will help take out the browning of the pot from sautéing the onions.
+Note: If you have an air fryer you can use it or perfect golden fried onions.

 - Drain the rice and gently pour over the chicken.
 Spread the rice evenly over the chicken.
-Add 1-1/2 tsp of salt.
+Add 1½ teaspoon of salt.
 Add 1 cup of water.

 - Using a spatula, evenly spread the rice under water and gently push all the rice from the sides of the pot under the liquids.